 The Webbies come in two main sizes: Pocket size (A6) which is 9.5 cm X 14 cm (3.5 inches X 5 inches) and the larger size (A5) which is 14.5 cm X 21 cm (5.5 inches X 8.25 inches).

 In addition to the Rhodia Webnotebooks, Rhodia makes a variety of other types of journals, writing pads, and notebooks.
 These include softcover journals, wire-bound notebooks, pocket memo pads, calligraphy pads, etc. The brand Clairefontaine is well known in France for its quality school notebooks.

 Rhodia journals are designed and made in France using Clairefontaine paper.
-The Rhodia journals are produced in the Alsace region.
+Many of the Rhodia products are made in the Alsace region.
 However, some of their journals, including the last Webnotebook I bought, are now made in Morocco but still use the French paper.

-Rhodia journals can be more difficult to find in stores outside of France and Europe, so I would recommend looking online.
+Rhodia journals can be more difficult to find in stores outside of Europe, so I would recommend looking online.